 So why try to justify it?
 Why frame it as something that it is not?

-It’s true, though.
 “My” people, through the British Empire, the Crusades before that, and everything in between, destroyed entire civilisations.
 Who wouldn’t be angry?

 And it’s wrong.
 We need to change the programming.
 Not all X are Y. While race and culture are part of everyone’s identity, it isn’t the thing that defines us.

 When I have these philosophical moments, I try to think of myself in someone else’s shoes.
-Theory of Mind is one of those things I struggle with daily, so it’s an excellent exercise to practice.

 The answer is obviously that I don’t know.
 I can never hope to know, because I’m Randolph.
 I’m so far removed from all these scenarios that even pretending to guess what it’s like would be patronising.
 Even putting a label on me (self-imposed or otherwise) is incredibly insulting.
 So why am I allowed to do it to others?